TheProgrammare/Tolza/README.md

 In this example:
 - no implicit allocation occurs
 - no hidden copies are made
-- mutation is not allowed unless explicitly stated
+- mutation is allowed because explicitly stated

 ## Some Utilities
 ### 1. Async and Messaging (Overview)